cefriel/mapping-template/README.md

 #### Tips ####
 - If it is feasible for the specific case, splitting templates into multiple files and then combining them improves performances.
 - It is better to avoid nested cycles in the template.
-- The component can be used also as an external library using class `com.cefriel.kt.lower.TemplateLowerer`, e.g., to configure it to launch multiple lowering procedures in parallel.
+- The component can be used also as an external library using class `com.cefriel.lower.TemplateLowerer`, e.g., to configure it to launch multiple lowering procedures in parallel.